ViveSoftware/ViveMediaDecoder/UnityPackage/readme.txt

-﻿MediaDecoder for Unity - v1.1.3
+﻿ViveMediaDecoder for Unity - v1.1.4

 Quick start:
 0. Download the FFmpeg 64 bits from http://dl4.htc.com/vive/ViveHomeSDK/FFmpeg-64bits.zip
 	If your Unity editor is 32 bits, you can download the FFmpeg official build from https://ffmpeg.zeranoe.com/builds/ Please notice that the license of FFmpeg official build is GPL and https is not default enabled.
 1. Put the following dlls to the plugins folder(ex.
-If your project is at D:\SampleProject\, you can put the dlls to D:\SampleProject\Assets\MediaDecoder\Plugins\x64\)
+If your project is at D:\SampleProject\, you can put the dlls to D:\SampleProject\Assets\ViveMediaDecoder\Plugins\x64\)
 	- avcodec-57.dll
 	- avformat-57.dll
 	- avutil-55.dll
 	- swresample-2.dll
 	- libeay32.dll
-2. Create a model with MeshRenderer(ex.Quad) and attach MediaDecoder.cs as component.
+2. Create a model with MeshRenderer(ex.Quad) and attach ViveMediaDecoder.cs as component.
 3. Set MeshRenderer’s Material to YUV2RGBA and make sure the shader to be YUV2RGBA.(YUV2RGBA_linear is for linear color space)
 4. Fill in video path(ex.
 D:\_Video\sample.mp4) and enable Play On Awake.
 5. Click play, now you should be able to see the video playing on the model.